PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 >[!NOTE]
 >Uninstalling dependencies automatically will be something to consider in the future.

+If a package is unable to be uninstalled because it is currently loaded, the cmdlet will emit a warning which enumerates the packages that were unable to be installed.
+We will explore a dependency clean parameter in a future version of PowerShellGet.

+When uninstalling the dependency check will be performed not only on the RequiredModules.Name, but also on RequiredModules.Version, which should be less-than-or-equal to the version of the module being uninstalled in order to be considered a dependency.

 ### Proxy support

 Each cmdlet will have `-Proxy` and `-ProxyCredential` parameters.